davydtovstyj/Backdoors/README.md

 # Backdoors
-A learning project Start_IT academi student
+A learning project Start_IT academy student

-Created by: 'Davyd Tovstyj' & 'Arsen Stakhiv'
+Created by: `Davyd Tovstyj` & `Arsen Stakhiv`

-The site is written with a 'bootstrap' framework
+The site is written with a `bootstrap` framework

-Original idea, some music and some sounds is by 'Kane Pixels(Parsons)'
+Original idea, some music and some sounds is by `Kane Pixels(Parsons)`

-## Unity version: '2019.4.40f1'
+## Unity version: `2019.4.40f1`

-You can donwload just 'Setup.exe', if you need only game and you can download just 'Build.zip', if you need only build.
+You can donwload just `Setup.exe`, if you need only game and you can download just `Build.zip`, if you need only build.